CERVICAL RETROLISTHESIS

 Neck Pain and Stiffness

-- One of the most common symptoms of cervical retrolisthesis is persistent neck pain.
+- Doctors see persistent neck pain as the most common symptom of cervical retrolisthesis.
 This pain can range from a dull ache to sharp, stabbing pain.
 Stiffness in the neck often accompanies this pain, limiting the range of motion and making it difficult to turn the head or look up and down.

 Radiating Pain (Radiculopathy)